Please take a moment to review this information as you start planning your trip to Ucluelet

 Here’s what we’re doing to protect you when you come to the west coast:

-All accommodation, restaurants, shops, and stores are implementing provincially approved guidelines for cleaning and physical distancing to keep staff and patrons safe.
+All accommodation, restaurants, shops, and stores have implemented provincially approved guidelines for cleaning and physical distancing to keep staff and patrons safe.
+The Coop (including their gas bar), Ucluelet General Store (formally Murray’s) as well as other businesses have now made masks mandatory while shopping.

 All activity providers have created additional safety measures as well as implemented provincially approved guidelines for cleaning and physical distancing to keep staff and visitors safe.